howardabrams/labrats/README.md

 all configuration values.
 Acceptable values include:

  - `hash`: A function used to convert a user ID key and test name into a number
- - `numGroups`: The number of test groups to divide the user pool
+ - `groups`: The number of test groups to divide the user pool